 Emails having PHI shouldn’t be sent unless they are encrypted with a third-party program or with 3DES, AES, or similar algorithms.
 If the PHI is in the form of text, the message must be encrypted.
 Otherwise, the attachment having the PHI can be encrypted.

 Though encryption is merely an element of HIPAA email compliance, however, it is essential.
 During the interception of a message, the encryption makes the content unreadable and, thus, more secure by preventing any impermissible disclosure of ePHI.

-A covered entity may go for a risk analysis to understand the level of risk involved and decide whether encryption will be required, and some other alternative will work.
-The OCR requires complete documents explaining why the encryption has not been chosen and also, how safe is it to use the other option.
+A covered entity may go for a risk analysis to understand the level of risk and decide whether encryption will be required or use another option.
+The OCR requires complete documents explaining why the encryption has not been chosen and how safe it is to use the other option.

-An entity can choose any appropriate method of encryption, but it should be on par with the latest technological advances.
+An entity can choose any appropriate encryption method, but it should be on par with the latest technological advances.